-- charges related to any potential acquisition from which we may withdraw; - diversion of our management's time, attention, and resources; - decreased utilization during the integration process;

-- loss of key acquired personnel; - increased costs to improve or coordinate managerial, operational, financial, and administrative systems including compliance with the Sarbanes-Oxley Act of 2002; - dilutive issuances of equity securities, including convertible debt securities; - the assumption of legal liabilities; - amortization of acquired intangible assets; - potential write-offs related to the impairment of goodwill, including if our enterprise value declines below certain levels; - · difficulties in integrating diverse corporate cultures; and - additional conflicts of interests.
+- charges related to any potential acquisition from which we may withdraw; - diversion of our management's time, attention, and resources; - decreased utilization during the integration process; - loss of key acquired personnel; - increased costs to improve or coordinate managerial, operational, financial, and administrative systems including compliance with the Sarbanes-Oxley Act of 2002; - dilutive issuances of equity securities, including convertible debt securities; - the assumption of legal liabilities; - amortization of acquired intangible assets; - potential write-offs related to the impairment of goodwill, including if our enterprise value declines below certain levels; - difficulties in integrating diverse corporate cultures; and - additional conflicts of interests.

-We may need to take material write-offs for the impairment of goodwill and other intangible assets if our market capitalization declines
+We may need to take material write-offs for the impairment of goodwill and other intangible assets if our market capitalization declines book value to identify potential impairment.

-As further described in Note 6 of our Notes to Condensed Consolidated Financial Statements, goodwill and intangible assets with indefinite lives are monitored annually for impairment, or more frequently, if necessary, if there are indicators of impairment.
-In performing the first step of the goodwill impairment testing and measurement process, we compare our entity-wide estimated fair value to net book value to identify potential impairment.
 We estimate the entity-wide fair value utilizing our market capitalization, plus an appropriate control premium.
 We have utilized a control premium which considers appropriate industry, market and other pertinent factors, including indications of such premiums from data on recent acquisition transactions.
-We utilize the entity-wide approach for assessing goodwill for impairment and compare our market value, plus an appropriate control premium, to net book value to determine if a potential impairment exists and whether a formal impairment evaluation is required.
-If we determine through the impairment evaluation process that goodwill has been impaired, we would record the impairment charge in our consolidated statement of income.
+If we determine through the impairment evaluation process that goodwill has been impaired, we would record the impairment charge in our consolidated statement of operations.